daelsepara/turbo-pascal-assembly/src/MAIN.md

 CODE:000A 9ACD027007    CALL	SYS:02CD
 ```

+Checks the size of the stack: [SYS:02CD](02CD-CHECK_STACK.md).
+Exits with an error message if stack size is above the limit.

 ```
 CODE:000F 5D            POP	BP
 ```

 This balances the stack from PUSH BP/MOV BP, SP above.
+Again, this seems to be a defining feature of compiled code.

 ```
 CODE:0010 31C0          XOR	AX,AX